 Data Sharing and Resources

-The Mayo Clinic Study of Aging provides a rich database of clinical, biomarker and neuropathological experience with cognitive aging.
-Data from the Mayo Clinic Study of Aging and the Alzheimer's Disease Research Center are now available to qualified academic and industry researchers to maximize the value of the collected data.
+The Mayo Clinic Study of Aging and the Alzheimer's Disease Research Center yield a rich record of clinical, biomarker and neuropathological data.
+These data are available to qualified academic and industry researchers to maximize the value of these resources.

 - Cognitive and brain-aging trajectories